Subhrajitmkj04/Subhrajitmkj04/README.md

 🏫 I’m currently studying at **Sister Nivedita University**

-🔭 I’m currently working on **a app that will aids farmers by helping them in buying/selling and diagnosis of plants and crops. **
+🔭 I’m currently working on **a app that will aids farmers by helping them in buying/selling and diagnosis of plants and crops**

 🌱 I’m currently learning **Artificial Intelligence and Machine Learning**